blacknstones/cupcake-webiste/README.md

 # cupcake-webiste

-A simple website design for the client using only CSS.
+A simple, responsive website design for the client using only CSS.

 https://sda-cupcake-website.web.app/